-Wooden Houses in the USA: A Centuries-Old Building Tradition
+Wooden Homes in the USA: BIM Software for Automating Wood Framing Can Help to Effectively Continue A Centuries-Old Building Tradition

 Wooden homes are one of the cornerstones of American culture.
 That’s something we’ve come to know very well while working with our clients from the United States.